J-A-Ha/IDEA/README.md

 pip install -r requirements.txt
 ```

+Or download as a .zip folder from GitHub.

 ### **Examples**

 #### Importing IDEA

 ```python!
 import idea
 ```

 #### Creating and saving a case from an Excel file